1980is/rhcsa-9/Boot Procedure.md

 Add this the end of the linux line. ``systemd.unit=emergency.target`` You can use any of the targets I listed before instead of emergency.

+## Debug Shell

+How to use early boot debug shell:
+1. systemctl enable --now debug-shell.service
+2. During boot you can access the virtual terminal on TTY9.
+(Ctrl-Alt-F9)
+3. Enter a root shell without entering a password
+4. When you have finished using it you should disable the service right away.
+``systemctl disable --now debug-shell.service ``